DIY Cleaning Products

 Use natural soaps like Dr. Bronners and find soaps with a short, natural ingredient list.
 This is a great rule of thumb for any product, even food.

 In my home I keep my cleaning products super simple, I buy phosphate-free dish and laundry detergent, and refill both at Karma Co-op.
 For all purpose cleaner I mix vinegar, water and essentials oils.
 And baking soda comes in handy for scrubbing sinks when needed.
-I’ve also been inspired through this research to make my own laundry detergent and dish soap!
+I’ve also been inspired through this research to make buy my own refillable laundry soap, shampoo and conditioner that are derived from natural ingredients.

 I’m not big on buying already made products because they generally involve numerous ingredients, are more expensive, and are not necessarily environmentally friendly (even if the label says so!).
 If you'd like to learn more, check out these articles: How Toxic Are your Household Cleaning Supplies, 8 Hidden Toxins, Dangerous Household Products.